pullashradha/Pig-Dice/README.md

 The program should handle: | Example Input | Example Output
 ----- | ----- | -----
-If the dice rolls 1 the turn score becomes 0 | Dice = 5 Turn Score = 5 | Dice = 1 Turn Score = 0
+If the dice rolls 1 the turn score becomes 0 | Dice: 5 Turn Score: 5 | Dice: 1 Turn Score: 0
 If the dice rolls 1 it becomes the next player's turn | ----- | -----
-If the dice rolls any other number the player can keep rolling | ----- | ----- If the player clicks "Hold" the turn score is transferred to the total score | Turn Score = 10 Total Score = 0  | Turn Score = 0 Total Score = 0
+If the dice rolls any other number the player can keep rolling | ----- | ----- If the player clicks "Hold" the turn score is transferred to the total score | Turn Score: 10 Total Score: 0  | Turn Score: 0 Total Score: 0
 If the player clicks "Hold" it becomes the next player's turn | ----- | -----

 ## Technologies Used